هام جدا لكل كاتب

 The Center works with fellowship recipients to distribute their work across multiple platforms in the U.S. to reach the widest possible audience.
 Projects with multimedia components that combine print, photography and video are strongly encouraged.

-Eligibility: The Persephone Miel fellowships are open to all journalists, writers, photographers, radio producers or filmmakers, staff journalists as well as freelancers and media professionals outside the U.S. who are seeking to report from their home country.
+The Persephone Miel fellowships are open to all journalists, writers, photographers, radio producers or filmmakers, staff journalists as well as freelancers and media professionals outside the U.S. who are seeking to report from their home country.
 Women and journalists from developing countries are strongly encouraged to apply.
 Applicants must be proficient in English.

 Selection: The fellowship recipient will be selected by the Pulitzer Center in consultation with Internews.
 Selection will be based on the strength of the proposed topic and the strength of the applicant's work as demonstrated in their work samples.
 We are looking for projects that explore systemic issues in the applicant's native country and that provide an overarching thesis, rather than individual spot-reports from the field.